gymrek-lab/gymreklab.github.io/doc/Onboarding.rst

 * Request permission to join the "Gymrek Lab" google calendar and our mailing list gymrek-lab AT googlegroups DOT com.

-* Request an account on our slack channel (https://gymreklab.slack.com/).
+* Request an account on our slack channels (https://gymreklab.slack.com/ and https://cpg-collaboratory.slack.com)

 * Take a look at the schedule_ for lab meetings to note when you or others are presenting research talks or journal clubs.